How do I choose the best food for my dog?

 Premium veterinary diets

-Hill’s Science Diet, Royal Canine, and Eukanuba are quality pet foods available from veterinary clinics and some pet food stores.
+Hill’s Science Diet, Royal Canin, and Eukanuba are quality pet foods available from veterinary clinics and some pet specialty stores like Petbarn.
 They are available in various formulations to suit pets of all ages and activity levels and come in both tinned and dry varieties.

 Advantages of a premium veterinary diet

 - all protein is of a high biological value and completely balanced

 - no soybean products are used (they don’t contain the full range of amino acids and can interfere with digestion of other nutrients)

 - no added artificial colours or flavour enhancers

 - optimal fibre levels (too much dietary fibre results in reduced digestibility and interferes with the absorption of other nutrients)

 - fibre from beet-pulp (provides a blend of soluble and insoluble fibre, which promotes good bacteria in the bowel)